Artemisia, Zakynthos

 Artemisia (Αρτεμισία) is a former municipality on the island of Zakynthos, Ionian Islands, Greece.
 Since the 2011 local government reform it is part of the municipality Zakynthos, of which it is a municipal unit.
 It is on the central west coast of the island.
-It has a land area of 104.890 km² and a 2011 census population of 4,612 inhabitants.
-Its municipal seat was the town of Machairado (pop.
-941).
-Other large towns are Romiri (605), Lagopodo (483), Ágios Léontas (393), Lagkadákia (357), Koiliomenos (391), and Vougiáto (306).
+It has a land area of 104.890 km2 and a 2021 census population of 4,440 inhabitants.
+Its municipal seat was the town of Machairado.

 Subdivisions

 The municipal unit Artemisia is subdivided into the following communities (constituent villages in brackets):